 - Failing to do so, the Deputy Registrar will deem the application to be Abandoned

-- If all is okay with the application the Deputy Registrar will register the case and will allot it a serial number.
+- If the application is found to be in ordder, the Deputy Registrar will register the case and will allot it a serial number.

 Once the case is registered the IPAB will hear the case.
 The place of the hearing will be decided upon the jurisdiction under which the case falls according to rule 2(m).
 A date will be given for the hearing of the case.
 The hearing will follow as such.